Nick-Abuzalaf/ECE_C247_emg2qwerty/README.md

+# Overview of Changes

+The following modifications were made to the baseline code to implement the various architectures and data-processing techniques evaluated under this project:

+- Refactored lightning.py to facilitate easier model implementation using a CTCModule base class.
+This class retains all of the logic needed for model training and utilization, but abstracts the definition of the model.
+As such, each model is created by defining a new class that inherits from CTCModule and implementing a _model() function responsible for contructing the actual torch.nn.Sequential() model architecture.
+- Added modules to modules.py to support the various architectures, including RNNEncoder, LSTMEncoder, GRUEncoder, and TransformerEncoder.
+A FilterBank module was also defined in an attempt to implement a learnable band-pass filter on the spectrogram input, though this was not used as part of the selected models for the final report.
+- Added a LogMelSpectrogram class to transforms.py to implement conversion of spectrograms to the Mel scale as a pre-processing technique.
+- Added configuration files to orchestrate training of all models.
+Model configuration files are found under config/model, data pre-processing configuration files are found under config/transforms, and all training configurations are found under the top level config/ directory.
+- Added jupyter notebooks to facilitate model training under the training_notebooks/ directory.
+It is worth noting that these notebooks anticipate the virtual environment is already activated, and anticipate my local file structure.
+As such, these will require modification to run on any other file system.

+#
 # C147/247 Final Project

 ### Winter 2026

 This course project is built upon the emg2qwerty work from Meta.
 The first section of this README provides some guidance for working with the repo and contains a running list of FAQs. **Note that the rest of the README is from the original repo and we encourage you to take a look at their work.**